doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 Please contribute to the continued development and success of Djongo by [making a donation](https://www.patreon.com/nesdis/).

 ## Data validation and integrity checks
 Djongo allows for checks on data fields before they are saved to the database.
+Running accurate integrity checks and field value validators before writing data into the database is extremely important.

+### Validators
+Apply validators on each of the field values before they are saved.

+### Integrity checks

 ```python
 class Entry(models.Model):
     _id = models.ObjectIdField()